 Can I adopt if I am single or in a same-sex marriage?

-All states and territories except Victoria allow single people to adopt a child.
-However, priority is generally given to couples so it’s rare for a single person to adopt.
-Victoria is currently reviewing this law.
+All states and territories allow single people to adopt a child.
+However, priority is generally given to couples so it can be more difficult for a single person to adopt.

-All states and territories in Australia, except the Northern Territory, permit same-sex couples to adopt a child.
-Northern Territory is also currently reviewing this law so it may become legal there soon.
+All states and territories in Australia permit same-sex couples to adopt a child.

 How common is adoption?

 Adoption is not very common.
-In 2016–17, 315 adoptions of children were finalised in Australia.
-Sixty-nine of them were children adopted from overseas and 246 were children from Australia.
+In 2018–19, 310 adoptions of children were finalised in Australia.
+Fifty-seven of them were children adopted from overseas and 253 were children from Australia.

 How long does adoption take?